Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 The thumb rule to remember is that PDU is applicable after the exam.

-PMP myth #8: You need technical background in order to appear for PMP
+PMP myth #8: You need a technical background in order to appear for PMP

 In my personal view, if you work as a project manager to manage technical people it helps you understand their issues better and makes your job as a PM much easier.
 But it is not a must to have a technical background to even get PMP.
 Some of the best PMs I have seen do not have a technical background.